10 Subtle Signs of Disease Your Feet Can Reveal

 You notice: Clubbing

 It could be: Lung cancer or heart disease.
 Another symptom that appears in both toes and fingers, clubbing is often associated with lung cancer, chronic lung infection, or heart conditions caused by birth defects or infection of the lining of heart valves and chambers, according to Mount Sinai’s Health Library.
 Clubbing often occurs in these conditions because of the lower amount of oxygen in the blood.
-The tissue swells and results in the “clubbed” appearance (rounder, wider fingers and toes).
+The tissue swells and results in the “clubbed” appearance—rounder, wider fingers and toes.
+(Specifically, this is how heart failure causes swollen feet.)
 Though patients are typically aware they have a disease that is causing the clubbing, it’s best to get checked if you see any abnormalities.

 You notice: Pitted toenails

 It could be: Psoriasis.
-If you find tiny holes, grooves, or ridges in your toenails, you may have nail psoriasis.
-Though most people who experience nail psoriasis also have skin psoriasis (an autoimmune disease that makes skin patchy and irritated), five percent of people with nail psoriasis aren’t affected elsewhere.
+If you find tiny holes, grooves or ridges in your toenails, you may have nail psoriasis.
+Though most people who experience nail psoriasis also have skin psoriasis (an autoimmune disease that makes skin patchy and irritated), 5% of people with nail psoriasis aren’t affected elsewhere.
 “If you’ve never been diagnosed with psoriasis, but your toenails have little pits in them, you should get them checked out,” says Pichney.
 Other symptoms include white patches and horizontal lines across the nails.
 To treat psoriasis, your doctor may prescribe topical creams or steroids injected under the nail.
-Whether you have psoriasis or not, learn how foot doctors prevent foot problems when wearing sandals.

 You notice: Spooned nails

 It could be: Anemia or lupus.
 Do you have a depression in the toenail deep enough to hold a water droplet?
-Also known as koilonychias, spoon-shaped toenails or fingernails is most commonly associated with an iron deficiency, research shows, but it can also come from malnutrition, thyroid disorders, or injury.
+Also known as koilonychias, spoon-shaped toenails or fingernails are most commonly associated with an iron deficiency, research shows, though it can also come from malnutrition, thyroid disorders, or injury.
 Spooned nails occasionally appear in infants, but normalize in the first few years of life.
 If you notice spooning, contact your physician, who will obtain a blood test to identify the exact cause.
-Check out what your nails reveal about your health.

 You notice: A straight line under your toenails